Player005/BetterAddServer/README.md

 *"The code is messy, but it works"*

 ## Features
- - switch server name and server IP fields (craziest feature ever, I know)
+ - swap server name and server IP fields (craziest feature ever, I know)
  - automagically fill in server name
  - make server IP field actually automatically focused (instead of looking like it's focused but actually being not)

-* **Planned: ** *
- -  on ENTER: switch from IP to name field / save server if on name field

 Please report any issues you may find at the [issue tracker](https://github.com/Player005/BetterAddServer/issues).
 Feel free to also post suggestions or to contribute code by creating a pull request.